Lincoln Memorial Reflecting Pool

-The Lincoln Memorial Reflecting Pool is the largest of the many reflecting pools in Washington, D.C..
-It is a 2030 by 167 ft rectangular pool located on the National Mall, directly east of the Lincoln Memorial, with the World War II Memorial and Washington Monument to the east of the reflecting pool.
+The Lincoln Memorial Reflecting Pool is the largest of the many reflecting pools in Washington, D.C.
+Dedicated in 1922, it is a 2028 by 167 ft concrete-bottomed roughly rectangular pool that as of 2012 holds about 4 e6gal of water.
+The pool is located on the National Mall, in between the Lincoln Memorial and the Washington Monument.

-Part of the iconic image of Washington, D.C., the reflecting pool hosts many of the 24 million visitors who visit the National Mall annually.
-It is lined by walking paths and shade trees on both sides.
-Depending on the viewer's vantage point, it dramatically reflects the Washington Monument, the Lincoln Memorial, the Mall's trees, and the expansive sky.
+The Reflecting Pool attracts 24 million visitors annually.
+It is lined by walking paths and trees on both sides.
+Depending on the viewer's vantage point, it reflects the Washington Monument, the Lincoln Memorial, the Mall's trees, and the sky.